eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 The field selector is passed as a HTTP query parameter `fields` and contains a comma separated list of fields to include in the response.

+It is possible to use the wildcard operator '*' as feature ID and retrieve a property of multiple features.
+For details see the example [below](#field-selector-with-wildcard).

 Given, you have the following Thing:

 ```json